heavywater/sensu-lxc-demo/README.md

 ## Sensu demo using LXC

+*This is at a very alpha stage currently*

 This repo contains a fully functioning [sensu](http://github.com/sensu/sensu) demo.
 This demo uses a combination of tools: